Ameliorated-LLC/jump-server/README.md

 ### RHEL/Fedora

-For RedHat-based systems, see the following installation methods:
+For Red Hat-based systems, see the following installation methods:

 #### RPM Package